 Instructions

-- Cream together butter, white sugar, and brown sugar for 5 minutes or until light and fluffy.
+- In a mixing bowl, cream together butter, white sugar, and brown sugar for 5 minutes or until light and fluffy.

 - Beat in the egg to the butter and sugar mixture.

-- Combine flour, salt, baking soda and cinnamon.
+- In another bowl, combine flour, salt, baking soda and cinnamon.
 Then, mix in the diced peaches.

 - Place equally sized balls on baking sheets lined with parchment paper.